 Components of Remote Sensing

-Remote Sensing Components is a main function to perform geospatial analysis.
+Remote Sensing Components is a major function to perform Geo-spatial analysis.
 There are three major segments/components of Remote Sensing:

 Table of Contents